vectordotdev/vector/rfcs/2021-04-13-7027-core-extraction.md

 To extract the core of vector I propose that we do the following:

-- Create a new, blank `core` package that top-level vector depends on.
+* Create a new, blank `core` package that top*level vector depends on.
-- Migrate one of the areas from 'What is "core" to vector?' into this package, along with any existing test code.
+* Migrate one of the areas from 'What is "core" to vector?' into this package, along with any existing test code.
-- Add any new test code that seems worthwhile for the migrated material.
+* Add any new test code that seems worthwhile for the migrated material.
-- Repeat.
+* Repeat.
-- Once a critical mass of core exists, create a core-private source for generating `Event` load into a topology and a core-private sink that signals for program termination after a set number of `Event`s have been received.
-Bundle this into a `vector-core` for throughput trials of core only, validating the package structure for cheap experimentation and for avoiding core as "vector but with pieces missing".
+* Once a critical mass of core exists, create a core-private source for generating `Event` load into a topology and a core-private sink that signals for program termination after a set number of `Event`s have been received.
+Bundle this into a `vector*core` for throughput trials of core only, validating the package structure for cheap experimentation and for avoiding core as "vector but with pieces missing".
-- Migrate any remaining core concepts.
+* Migrate any remaining core concepts.

 By the end of this process we will have a "core" package that represents all the pieces needed to build the backbone of a vector, used in the top-level vector